 DOE has reviewed today’s rule under the provisions of the Regulatory Flexibility Act and the procedures and policies published on February 19, 2003.
 Today’s rulemaking applies only to the design and construction of new Federal buildings and major renovation to Federal buildings.
 As such, the only entities directly regulated by this rulemaking would be Federal agencies.
 DOE does not believe that there will be any impacts on small entities such as small businesses, small organizations, or small governmental jurisdictions.

-On the basis of the foregoing, DOE certifies that the rule would not have a significant economic impact on a substantial number of small entities.
-Accordingly, DOE has not prepared a regulatory flexibility analysis for this rulemaking.
-DOE’s certification and supporting statement of factual basis will be provided to the Chief Counsel for Advocacy of the Small Business Administration pursuant to 5 U.S.C.
-605(b).
+On the basis of the foregoing, DOE certified that the proposed rule would not have a significant economic impact on a substantial number of small entities.
+DOE received no comments on the impact of the proposed rule on small entities.
+As a result, DOE has adopted the prior certification without change.

 C. Review under the Paperwork Reduction Act of 1995